Decoding 6 16: A Deep Dive into Base-16 and Decimal Conversions

 Q2: Can I use a calculator to convert hexadecimal to decimal?

 A2: Yes, many scientific calculators and online converters can perform this conversion automatically.
-However, understanding the manual process is crucial for grasping the underlying mathematical principles.
+Even so, understanding the manual process is crucial for grasping the underlying mathematical principles.

 Q3: Are there other number systems besides decimal and hexadecimal?